IDAES/idaes-pse/docs/dmf/dmf-cli.rst

 The identifier, or identifier prefix, of the resource(s) to remove

+.. option:: --list,--no-list

+With the `--list` option, which is the default, the resources to remove, or removed, will be listed as if by the ``dmf ls`` command.
+With `--no-list`, then do not produce this output.

 .. option:: -y,--yes

 If given, do not confirm removal of the resource(s) with a prompt.
 This is useful for scripts that do not want to bother with input, or people with lots of confidence.

 .. option:: --multiple